-CH2M HILL, Inc. is the department's engineering consultant.
-They provide a full-range of engineering services that includes annual operations, surveying, rate-of-fill calculations, landfill gas system design, and support services.
-In fiscal year 2010, the County paid CH2M HILL \$380,768.
-DETAILS ON RECYCLING Following are the graphic details of the diversion and recycling programs at the landfill.
+DETAILS ON RECYCLING

+Following are the graphic details of the diversion and recycling programs at the landfill.
 These figures are important to the department in that they represent material that was not buried in the landfill.
-These graphs compare seven years of data to serve as a guide and a reminder that sometimes more effort is due.
+These graphs compare eight years of data to serve as a guide and a reminder that sometimes more effort is due.
 They also serve as indicators of how well a program is working, and, it can show the effects of external events, such as economic status.

-Wood Waste Recycling The decreases in the past fiscal years reflect the effects of the collapse of the building industry.
+Wood Waste Recycling

+The decreases in the past fiscal years reflect the effects of the collapse of the building industry.
 With less construction, there is less material for disposal.
 Wood waste remains the most successful recycling program at the landfill.

-Household Hazardous Waste Household hazardous waste is recycled or reused in a variety of ways depending on its composition.
+Household Hazardous Waste

+Household hazardous waste is recycled or reused in a variety of ways depending on its composition.
+It can either be reused for its original intended purpose of used to make another product.